brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 - [Upstream podcast episode Nov 7 2024 "Prefigurative Politics and Workplace Democracy w/Saio Gradin and Nicole Wires"](https://www.upstreampodcast.org/conversations)
 - A guide to cultivating [empowerment triangles, rather than drama triangles](https://beckett-mcinroy.com/articles/resolving-conflict/).

+## Context

+These guidelines (Version 2) offer a starting point for helping us practice our Conduct Supporter roles.

+We expect them to update these as we learn together, so please contribute your reflections on these practices in our Loomio discussions (please tag relevant threads with *Supporter Skills*)